What if Trading Stocks is Not the Best Investing Choice? Here are 7 KEY Reasons why investing in ETF’s is better than buying individual stocks.

 That means fewer trades and more long-term accumulation.

 The only problem here is you need to understand what is a major turning point.

 There is no doubt about it, purchasing individual stocks and seeing them win is a good feeling.
 But seeing them lose is very painful especially when they turn around and sell off just hours or days after you purchased them.
 The slow gains of the stock market indices I believe are not as satisfying as the quick gains in stocks, but they can be in the long term more profitable.

-Witness the 250%+ rise in the S&P 500 from the bottom in 2009 to the all-time high in September 2017.
+Witness the 250%+ rise in the S&P 500 from the market bottom in 2009 to the all-time high in September 2017.
 That is an annualized 21% return.
 That is in the league of Warren Buffet.
-Even the best of day traders do not make that kind of return in a year, and they do it full time.
+Even the best of day traders do not make that kind of return in a year, and they trade full-time.